 Pros & cons of the graduated repayment plan

-- Large monthly payments later in the loan term, which may or may not be consistent with a change to your income
+Large monthly payments later in the loan term, which may not be consistent with a change to your income

 Does a graduated student loan repayment plan make sense for you?

-To determine whether graduated repayment is right for you, look at how much debt you have and what you can afford to pay each month.
+To determine whether graduated repayment is right, look at how much debt you have and what you can pay each month.

-If your monthly debt payment under the standard plan is higher than you can afford, a graduated plan may be a good fit for you, especially if you expect to earn more as your career progresses.
+If your monthly debt payment under the standard plan is higher than you can afford, a graduated plan may be a good fit, especially if you expect to earn more as your career progresses.

-If you are in no way struggling to meet financial obligations, a graduated plan is probably not for you.
-You’ll end up paying more because the interest accrued will be higher than if you stuck with a standard payment plan.
+A graduated plan may not be your best option if you aren’t struggling to meet financial obligations.
+You’ll pay more because the interest accrued will be higher than if you stuck with a standard payment plan.